cudoventures/cudos-blast/README.md

 ---
 ## Testing contracts with JavaScript

 Cudos Blast uses [Jest](https://jestjs.io) framework for testing.
 Test files must be in `{project_root}/tests/` folder.
 You can use the provided sample test as a template or make one or more tests of your own.
-You must have a [local node running](#starting-a-local-node) in order to deploy or interact with the smart contracts in your tests.
+You can run the [default local node](#starting-a-local-node) in order to deploy or interact with the smart contracts in your tests.
+To connect to a non-local Cudos node such as testnet or your own node, follow these [instructions](#network).

 ```bash
 describe('alpha contract', () => {